Old Fashioned Peach Cobbler

 Ingredients needed for recipe

-STEP 1 - Slice peaches and place in a large bowl with half a cup of sugar.
+STEP 1 - Slice fruit and place in a large bowl with half a cup of sugar.
 Mix well.
 Set aside while making the pie crust.

 sliced peaches with sugar on top.